Introduction: The promise and peril of the digital edition

 Text Encoding Initiative (TEI)

 The Text Encoding Initiative is the de facto standard in digital humanities for encoding text and is the format we recommend that diplomatic documentary editions adopt for their text.
-TEI has been in active development for over 20 years and is built by and for humanities projects whose texts are of prime importance.
+TEI has been in active development for over 30 years (since 1987) and is built by and for humanities projects whose texts are of prime importance.
 It is a free, open standard that responds to the needs of the community.

 Like HTML and Markdown, TEI is a plain-text based format.
 It also uses an HTML-like syntax for encoding text, called XML (Extensible Markup Language), which is easy to learn and which many software packages support.
 In contrast to HTML and Markdown, TEI makes an explicit distinction between the content of a text and its presentation.
 And it provides a mechanism for projects to define their project-specific conventions.
 It is truly the ideal format for documentary editions.